I thought I had posted this after I wrote it awhile ago, but it turns out I didn't.

 The solution to these problems is simpler than the record companies, film studios, etc. want us to think.
 Various "reports" out of the RIAA claim that billions of dollars and "thousands of jobs" are lost every year due to piracy.
 Exactly what kind of long-term jobs are lost due to piracy?

-To battle this, music studios need to recognize that CD's are going the way of the dodo bird, and few people buy entire albums, especially when iTunes offers the one hit song from a popular album for 99 cents.
+To battle this, music studios need to recognize that CD's are going out the door, and few people buy entire albums, especially when iTunes offers the one hit song from a popular album for 99 cents.
 Music labels need to set up their own stores, undercut Apple's pricing, and watch the profits roll in.
 Movie studios need to set up their own online stores as well, sell their movies for half what the DVD cost (because there is no physical disks and physical transportation costs to pay for), and watch their profits come in as well.
 And when a user has downloaded a song or movie, that's it.
 It's in a high quality, non-DRM format, and the user can do whatever they want with it.
 Meanwhile, the companies, if they wanted, could include a tiny file that connects a downloader to a particular file.
-If that file ever makes its way onto LimeWire, torrent sites and the like, the user would be responsible for a REASONABLE price to pay the companies in so called "lost revenue."
+If that file ever makes its way onto The Pirate Bay, torrent sites and the like, the user would be responsible for a REASONABLE price to pay the companies in so called "lost revenue."
 The price paid however, needs to high enough for the downloader to not do it again, but not enough to bankrupt them.

 These solutions could work, if the companies would be willing to even try it.
 The short term profits might take a hit, but the long-term benefits would include having loyal, legal consumers.